For the complete documentation index, see llms.txt.

 The formation of the National Assembly was driven by the Third Estate's demand for equal representation and the abolition of the privileges enjoyed by the clergy and nobility.
 The assembly declared itself the legitimate representative body of the French people and took the historic Tennis Court Oath, vowing not to disband until a new constitution was established.
 This act of defiance against the king and the existing order galvanized support for the revolution and set the stage for the radical changes that would follow.

-The National Assembly played a crucial role in the early stages of the French Revolution, overseeing the drafting of the and the creation of a constitutional monarchy.
+The National Assembly played a crucial role in the early stages of the French Revolution, overseeing the drafting of the Declaration of the Rights of Man and of the Citizen and the creation of a constitutional monarchy.
 Its actions laid the foundation for the transformation of French society and the eventual establishment of the First French Republic.
 The legacy of the National Assembly continues to be a symbol of the struggle for democracy and political representation.

 Example